-The push button arrangement for inline push button setup starts from top to bottom and then from right column to left column (refer to Fig. 10 below).
-To set inline push button configuration please refer to JP4 and JP5 jumpers setting on page 36.
-With inline push buttons configuration, PB1 & PB2 still corresponds to output relay K1 - K4; PB3 & PB4 corresponds to relay K5 - K8; etc...
+The push button arrangement for inline push button setup starts from top to bottom and then from the right column to the left column (refer to Fig. 10 below).
+To set the inline push button configuration, please refer to JP4 and JP5 jumpers setting on page 32.
+With inline push button configurations, PB1 & PB2 still corresponds to output relay K1~K4, PB3 & PB4 corresponds to relay K5~K8, etc...